Image by Pixabay

 IF has been around since the beginning of humanity.
 IF usually comes with choice, consequence, and question.
-But, what if IF can be a statement of faith?
-What if IF can be a declaration of what you believe God can do in your life.
+But, what if the word IF can be a statement of faith?
+What if the word IF can be a declaration of what you believe God can do in your life.

 Now, many of us are very familiar with how Peter’s story here ends.
 Seeing the waves his faith falters and Jesus is there to pull him up from his sinking condition and bring him back to the boat.
 Yet, that isn’t the part I want to focus on here.
-I want to focus on the power of the IF that drew him out of the boat in the first place, where other men stayed hidden, to literally throw it all to the wind with the chance to experience the amazing.
+I want to focus on the power of the IF that drew him out of the boat in the first place.
+Where other men stayed hidden, he literally threw it all to the wind, and with the chance of a lifetime, stepped out to experience the amazing.

-Where is your IF calling you today or even this week?
-What extraordinary thing may unlock for you if you take a chance with your IF?
-I believe God gives us dreams to pursue, but it’s our faith in active pursuit of that IF that will allow the amazing happen for us, just like it did for Peter.
-Jesus most certainly could have gotten to the boat without walking on water, but then Peter, or any one of the disciples, would have never had the opportunity to ask and pursue something more.
+Where is your “IF” calling you today or even this week?
+What extraordinary thing may unlock for you if you take a chance with your amazing IF?
+I believe God gives us dreams to pursue, but it’s our faith in active pursuit of that IF that will allow the amazing to happen for us, just like it did for Peter.
+Jesus most certainly could have gotten to the boat without walking on water, but then Peter or any one of the other disciples would have never had the opportunity to ask and pursue something more.

 Is Jesus calling you to walk on water?
 Is He calling you to take steps of faith in pursuit of a particular IF?
 If He is, keep your eyes on Him and allow Him to lead you to your amazing IF.